-Child Care Centers Cannot Afford the Price of Hiring and Retaining Staff afford to pay their staff.
-As of September 2021, there were approximately 540 fewer child care workers in Bucks County compared to the prepandemic level.
+Child Care Centers Cannot Afford the Price of Hiring and Retaining Staff

+Child care costs are expected to keep rising as child care centers close due to the gap between what families can afford to pay, and in turn, what child care providers can afford to pay their staff.
+As of September 2021, there were approximately 600 fewer child care workers in Chester County compared to the pre-pandemic level.
 This massive exodus is a result of low wages coupled with the risk and stress of caring for children during the pandemic.
-In that same period, average wages for all workers in the county rose by approximately 5%, but the median wage for child care staff has remained stubbornly low.
-As of September 2021, child care staff were earning 31% less than employees at big box retail stores or fast food franchises.
+As of December 2021, average wages for all workers in the county rose by approximately 18%, but the median wage for child care staff has remained stubbornly low.
+Child care staff were earning nearly 32% less than employees at big box retail stores or fast food franchises as of September 2021.